North Slope Borough, Alaska: Geography

 According to the United States Census Bureau, the borough has a total area of 94796 sqmi, of which 88695 sqmi is land and 6101 sqmi (6.4%) is water.
 The borough is larger than 39 states.

 Its western coastline is along the Chukchi Sea, while its eastern shores (beyond Point Barrow) are on the Beaufort Sea.

-The North Slope Borough is the largest county-level political subdivision in the United States by area, with a larger land area than the state of Utah (Utah is the 13th-largest state in the nation).
+The North Slope Borough is the largest county-level political subdivision in the United States by area, with a larger land area than the state of Utah, the 13th-largest state in the nation.
 Although the adjacent Yukon-Koyukuk Census Area is larger in area, it has no borough-level government.
 The borough is the fourth-least densely populated county-level entity in the United States.
-(The Yukon-Koyukuk Census Area is the least densely populated county-level entity).
+The Yukon-Koyukuk Census Area is the least densely populated county-level entity.